garethtdavies/docker-masterclass/README.md

 (this can be shortened to `-p`).
 This isn't an error, but it lets us map a specific port inside the container to a port on the host.
-In this case, we want both port numbers to be the same, but you can change the host port by altering the first argument to it to be the port on the host you want to use, ie.
+In this case, we want both port numbers to be the same, but you can change the host port by altering the first argument to be the port on the host you want to use, ie.
-`--publish "<hostPort>:<containerPort>"`.
+`--publish <hostPort>:<containerPort>`.
 As a final note, `--publish` also allows ranges of ports from the host to be published (for example mapping all traffic from ports 1234 to 1238 on the host to a single port inside the container).